Hi, my name is Art, Prior Art.

 These much, much older X patents are on the USAPat dvd’s the uspto produced but they are not online at uspto.gov.
 The images on the USAPat dvds were converted to pdf’s and the contents were ocr’ed and made available right here:

-Here is a page that explains X and fractional X patents with links to the ~2,000 that are online at uspto.gov.
+Here is a page of mine that explains X and fractional X patents with links to the ~2,000 that are online at uspto.gov.